Dreaming of a tiger: hidden power, always ready

 He is there.
 You sense him — or catch a glimpse from the corner of your eye.
 He doesn’t move.
 He waits.
 In that waiting there is no weakness — there is concentrated power.
 A spring compressed to its limit.

 This dream often comes in periods of outward quiet, when it seems nothing is happening.
 But inwardly — something is.
 Through this image, your unconscious says: what feels like empty time is the ambush.
 Your strength is building.
 The moment will come.
+With thread instead of muscle and snare instead of spring, the same patient, concentrated waiting rises in the dream where the spider weaves her web, building the trap before the prey arrives.

 The question is not whether you have the power — the tiger in ambush is already there.
 The question is what it is aimed at.
 What are you waiting for?
 What moment do you sense hasn’t come yet?